From Diet Coke to

 Yes.
 Studies have shown that low and no-calorie sweeteners can help people with type 2 diabetes manage their condition.
 It’s important for diabetics to manage their calorie intake – and sweeteners can help with this.
 If you have diabetes, always consult your GP for dietary advice.

 People with this rare genetic condition must avoid food and drink sweetened with aspartame, which includes Diet Coke,

-Our drinks with aspartame are clearly labelled to alert people to the presence of phenylalanine.
+Coca-Cola European Partners clearly labels drinks with aspartame to alert people to the presence of phenylalanine.
 Find out more about the sweetener in our asparatame: fact from fiction guide.